aetherjs/aetherjs/README.md

 Actively looking for summer internships and grad schemes in software engineering and product management 🧑‍💻

+Fluent English 🇬🇧 and Russian 🇷🇺 with some German 🇩🇪 on the side.

 <!--
 **repinsky13/repinsky13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->